wp-plugins/powr-plan-comparison/readme.txt

 == Frequently Asked Questions ==

-= How can I add Plan Comparison to a blog post or page? = Just add the shortcode **[powr-plan-comparison label='MY LABEL']** (including the brackets) in your post where you'd like your Plan Comparison to appear.
-Then visit your page!
+= Do I need to create a POWr Account? = Yes, you need a POWr Account.
+Your account allows you to edit plugins right in your live webpage, and to recreate plugins across many different sites.

-= How can I add  Plan Comparison to my site multiple times? = Just be sure to specify different label text, eg **[powr-plan-comparison label='MY LABEL 1']**, **[powr-plan-comparison label='MY LABEL 2']** for each time you use the plugin
+= How do I add Plan Comparison to a page or blog post? = Add the shortcode **[powr-plan-comparison label='Enter any label here']** to any page or post.
+Then visit your live site to edit.

-= Why do you require me to sign up? = Signing up is what allows us to track which plugins are yours, and allows you to edit them right in your page.
+= Can I add more than one Plan Comparison? = Yes, absolutely!
+To clone your Plan Comparison, just add the exact same shortcode to pages or posts.
+To create a new version of Plan Comparison, add a different shortcode to each page or post, for example: **[powr-plan-comparison label='first form']**, and **[powr-plan-comparison label='second form']**.

 = Will my users see the settings icon in the corner of the Plan Comparison? = No!
 You only see the settings icon because you own the plugins.
 To temporarily hide it, click on your page and then type 'p + down arrow' (the letter p followed by the down arrow).
 You can show the icon again by typing 'p + up-arrow'.